DRE-ip-Implementation-Team/dre-ip-protocol/README.md

 A `Ballot` represents a yes vote for exactly one candidate across a set of candidates, using the parallel-systems method of multiple candidate encoding (see [section 6 of the paper][paper]).
 It contains multiple `Vote`s, each of which represents a single yes or no vote for a single candidate.

-The values within `Ballot`s and `Vote`s are exposed in raw byte form, since their precise meaning and structure may depend on the choice of `DreipGroup`.
-When using the default `p256` implementation, scalars and curve points are stored using their [SEC1 encodings][sec1];
-this means that scalars are big-endian integers, while curve points are big-endian integers with additional metadata at the start.
-Private keys are scalars and public keys are curve points, so they follow the same format.
-Signatures are two concatenated scalars, `r` followed by `s`.

 ## Example Usage

 ```rust
 fn example() {
     let mut rng = rand::thread_rng();